 David P. Conner has been a member of our board of directors since the 2016 AGM.
 Mr. Conner has a long history in the banking industry, most recently as chief executive officer of OCBC Bank Ltd. in Singapore from 2002 to 2012.
 Prior to OCBC, Mr. Conner worked for Citibank for 26 years.
-Until recently, Mr. Conner served as a director on the board of OCBC Bank Ltd., where he also sat on the executive committee and risk management committee.
-In 2015, Mr. Conner was appointed a member of the Washington University Medical Finance Committee and he became chair of the committee in July 2016.
+Until August 2014, Mr. Conner served as a director on the board of OCBC Bank Ltd., where he also sat on the executive committee and risk management committee.
+He was also a member of the board of directors of GasLog Partners and its audit committee until May 2016.
+Mr. Conner also serves on the board of trustees of Washington University in St. Louis where he chairs the medical finance committee and serves on the executive, audit and global engagement committees.
 On January 1, 2016 Mr. Conner was appointed a director of Standard Chartered Bank plc. where he chairs the risk committee and sits on the audit committee, financial crime risk committee and governance and nominating committee.
 Mr. Conner received a Bachelor of Arts degree from Washington University in St. Louis in 1974 and an M.B.A. from Columbia University Business School in 1976.